-3. Structure of a Comparison/Contrast Essay
+3. The Structure of a Comparison/Contrast Essay

 Remember that all academic essays follow a general essay structure, which includes certain key components.
 Since a comparison/contrast essay is a type of academic essay, it should also contain these components:

-- An introductory paragraph that contains a thesis statement - Body paragraphs that support the thesis statement and highlight the similarities and/or the differences between the two subjects - · A conclusion that provides a sense of closure to the essay
+- Introductory paragraph which contains a thesis statement - Body paragraphs which support the thesis statement and highlight the similarities and/or the differences between the two subjects - A conclusion